Jweder06/Paper-air-plane-launcher/README.md

-from digitalio import DigitalInOut, Direction, Pull from pwmio import PWMOut from adafruit_motor import servo
+from digitalio import DigitalInOut, Direction, Pull from pwmio import PWMOut from adafruit_motor import servo buttonstate = "not pressed"
-Servo1 = servo.Servo(pwmio.PWMOut(board.D1 , duty_cycle=2 ** 15, frequency=50))
+Servo1 = servo.Servo(pwmio.PWMOut(board.D1 , duty_cycle=2 ** 15, frequency=50))     #Servosetup
 Servo2 = servo.Servo(pwmio.PWMOut(board.D2, duty_cycle=2 ** 15, frequency=50))
+button = DigitalInOut(board.D7)
+button.direction = Direction.INPUT
+button.pull = Pull.UP
+Bvalue = False
+Presscount = 1
+led = digitalio.DigitalInOut(board.D4)
+led.direction = digitalio.Direction.OUTPUT
 while True:
+    if button.value == 0 and buttonstate == "not pressed":
+        buttonstate = "pressed"     #Debounce
-    Servo2.angle = 0
+        Bvalue = True
+        Presscount = Presscount + 1
+    if button.value == 1:
-    Servo1.angle = 0
+        Bvalue = False
-    time.sleep(1)
+        buttonstate = "not pressed"     #Debounce
+    if Bvalue == True and Presscount == 0:
-    Servo2.angle = 180
+        Servo2.angle = 0        #servos reset
         Servo1.angle = 180
-    time.sleep(1)
+        Presscount = 1
+        led.value = True       #Power LED on
+    if Bvalue == True and Presscount == 1:
+        led.value = False       #Power LED off
+        Presscount = 0
+        Servo2.angle = 40
+        Servo1.angle = 220      #servos move
 ```
-The code was fundamentaly eaisy and required a few touch ups for a final project.
+The code was eaisy to make as it was very similar to the centrifuge code so I was able to copy some of the logic over.

 ## Final Product

 Insert image here

 The final product was almost functional The code and wiring were complete and so was the construction.
-The final issue was that the tork required was too heigh making it impossible to get the project to work
+The final issue was that the torque required was too high making it impossible to get the project to work.

 ## Reflection